pyhrf/pyhrf/doc/sphinx/source/installation.rst

 MAC OS X
 ********

+Note that between each step of the installation, you may have to reopen a new shell or resource your shell init file, eg ``source ~/.profile``.
+If something is not found, try to do this.

 For the C compiler, if you don't have X-code installed, you can install the `"Command Line Tools for X-code" <https://developer.apple.com/downloads/index.action>`_.
-Else, if X-code is installed, make sure that Command Line Tools are installed in the menue "preferences" -> "download".
+Else, if X-code is installed, make sure that "Command Line Tools" are installed in the menu "preferences" -> "download".

 It is recommended to install part of the "scipy stack" from `individual binary source packages <http://www.scipy.org/install.html#individual-binary-and-source-packages>`_.
 In this page, follow the links and install binary packages in the following order: